 Archaeology, Associated professor and Head of the Department of

 Classical Archaeology, National Institute of Archaeology and Museum,

-Field School coordinator: Nayden Prahov, PhD in Archaeology, Program Director of the Balkan Heritage Foundation and Expert Archaeologist at the National Centre for Underwater Archaeology, Ministry of Culture.
+Field School coordinator: Nayden Prahov, PhD in Archaeology, Program Director of the Balkan Heritage Foundation and Expert Archaeologist at the National Archaeological Institute with Museum, Bulgaria.